-Create Custom Theme Layout Components for Communities Salesforce Help: Custom Theme Layouts and Theme Layout Types
+Create Custom Theme Layout Components for Experience Builder Salesforce Help: Custom Theme Layouts and Theme Layout Types

-Create Custom Content Layout Components for Communities
+Create Custom Content Layout Components for Experience Builder

 Experience Builder includes several ready-to-use layouts that define the content regions of your page, such as a two-column layout with a 2:1 ratio.
-However, if you need a layout that's customized for your community, create a custom content layout component to use when building new pages in Experience Builder.
-You can also update the content layout of the default pages that come with your community template.
+However, if you need a layout that's customized for your site, create a custom content layout component to use when building new pages in Experience Builder.
+You can also update the content layout of the default pages that come with your site template.